henrik42/buttle/README.md

 ## Using _Buttle_

-* You can download _Buttle_ UBERJAR releases and snapshots from Clojars [1] and use it in __non-Clojure__ contexts like you would use any other JDBC driver.
+* You can download _Buttle_ UBERJAR (`driver`) releases and snapshots from Clojars [1] and use it in __non-Clojure__ contexts like you would use any other JDBC driver.
 This UBERJAR includes the Clojure core lib and `clojure.core.async`.
 That's why you should not mix it with a classpath that contains a seperate Clojure core lib.
 You find examples for this use-case down below.

 * For Clojure projects you can use _Buttle_ as a lib/dependency (e.g. via Leiningen).
 Just put the following in your `project.clj` (see `use-buttle` [2] for a simple example).

-		:dependencies [[buttle "0.1.1-SNAPSHOT"] ,,,]
+		:dependencies [[buttle "1.0.0"] ,,,]

 [1] https://clojars.org/repo/buttle/buttle/
 [2] https://github.com/henrik42/use-buttle